Cosmological implications of a viable non-analytical f(R) model: Basic statements

-Finally, we shortly focus on the study of the gravitational wave (GW) propagation on a Robertson-Walker (RW) background.
-The GW equation is derived, using the standard conformal formalism, in the transverse-traceless gauge, firstly without specifying the form of $f(R)$.
-This way, we obtain a general propagation equation for GWs in the case of a flat RW model.
-We then assume a power-law behavior of the scale factor and our non-analytical form of $f(R)$.
-We find that the GW propagation is unchanged during the radiation-dominated era, but can be different from standard GR, in principle, during the matter-dominated era.
-However, the existence of a maximum length scale implies that the $f(R)$ corrective term can be always neglected during this epoch, and thus does not yield any observational consequence.
+Finally, we focus on the study of the gravitational wave (GW) propagation on a Robertson-Walker (RW) background.
+The GW equation is derived, using the standard conformal formalism, in the transverse-traceless gauge.
+We obtain a general propagation equation for GWs in the case of a flat RW model.
+Assuming a power-law behavior of the scale factor, we outline how the existence of a maximum length scale implies that the $f(R)$ corrective term can be always neglected during the Universe evolution and thus it does not yield any observational consequence.

-The paper is organized as follows.
-In Section 2, after a brief review of the field equations of $f(R)$ gravity in the metric approach, we introduce and discuss our viable $f(R)$ model.
-In Section 3, we recall and extend the implementation of the Solar-System test to our model \cite{lecian-solar} and derive the lower bound to the length scale associated to the $f(R)$ corrections to GR.
-In Section 4, we carry a study of the resulting modified FLRW dynamics and the inflationary paradigm.
-As expected, this scenario gives us a rather stringent upper constraint to the characteristic length scale of the model.
-In Section 5, we discuss the propagation of cosmological GWs in the presence of $f(R)$ gravity.